 As Europe redefines itself in the wake of the Ottoman invasion, the Carpathian frontier still holds fast against the Eastern invaders.
 Although Transylvanian suzerainty has passed from the Hungarian Kingdom, to the Ottomans, to the Habsburgs from the 15-17th century, its territory has never been invaded by the Turkish troops.
 However, the local populations lived under constant social, political, economic and religious stress.
 Since the Neolithic, Transylvania has been at the crossroads of European identity.
 During the late Middle Ages, this region goes not only through major political changes, but also through a spirituality crisis, under the pressure of Islam from the East and Protestantism from the West.

 During the 18th century, several churches around Odorheiu Secuiesc have been abandoned.
 What is even more interesting is that those churches were removed from collective memory as well.
-Not only the written records pertaining to these churches were destroyed, but the local communities forgot about their existence.
+Not only the written records pertaining to these churches were lost, but the local communities forgot about their existence.

-Our excavation aims at retrieveing the memory of these churches and to try to elucidate the social, political and religious context that created such an environment that would extract a church from local collective memory.
+Our excavation aims at retrieving the memory of these churches and to try to elucidate the social, political and religious context that created such an environment that would extract a church from local collective memory.

 In 2014, we have started exploring the environment that created this very unique skeletal assemblage, with the excavation of Teleac' sister church in Valeni, with outstanding results We have discovered the building phases of the ecclesiastic buildings and their relationship to the deceased.
 Two of theses phases, an early medieval and a Gothic one have been uncovered, but the stratigraphy indicates that there is an even earlier church that we have been identified.
 The most surprising result of our 2014 campaign is the presence of what appears to be a migration period, pre-Christian tumulus under the church, as indicated by the burial of a horse associated with several individuals buried in fetal position.
 These results could also shed light on the Christianizing processes in the region as well as the relation between the various churches and their subsidiaries.
 Through a more thorough study of the cemeteries and their occupants, we will also explore the different processes that led to the penetration of Protestantism in the region and then its subsequent return to Catholicism.
 The further study of the human remains in our osteology laboratory will provide a more detailed view of the human aspects of these transitions.